MohammadRehaanAli/MohammadRehaanAli/README.md

 ## 👋 About Me
 I’m a motivated final-year B.Tech CSE (Data Science) student with expertise in data analytics and a passion for extracting insights from complex datasets.
-Proficient in Python, SQL, Power BI, and Excel, I have led impactful projects such as Energy Consumption Trend Analysis, where I created Power BI dashboards to visualize energy costs and consumption trends.
-In Real Estate Market Analysis, I applied Python for exploratory data analysis, uncovering key trends.
+I am Proficient in Python, SQL, Power BI, and Excel, I have led impactful projects such as Energy Consumption Trend Analysis, where I created Power BI dashboards to visualize energy costs and consumption trends.
+In Uber Trip Analysis, I built ML models (XGBoost, Random Forest) to predict demand, achieving MAPE: 8.60%.
 Additionally, I used SQL and Tableau to analyze sales data and build interactive dashboards.
 Eager to apply my analytical skills to support data-driven strategies in a collaborative environment.

 ## 🌟 Skills
 - **Programming**: Python, MySQL , HTML , CSS